Renault: COVID effects, company and Alliance reforms (2019–present)

 In May 2020, Renault announced a cost-cutting plan aimed at eliminating 15,000 jobs worldwide, about 10% of the company's workforce, due to falling sales and the COVID-19 pandemic.

 In January 2021, as part of a company revamp, Renault said it would divide its automotive division into four business units: Renault, Dacia and Lada, Alpine, and Mobilize (the latter for new "new mobility services").

-On 15 February 2021, Renault launched SUV Kiger in India.

 In April 2021, Renault said that its revenue fell by 1.1% from the beginning of 2021 until March and it will reduce car production and focus on models with higher margins.

-In November 2022, Renault said it plans to spin off the electric car development into a subsidiary company tentatively called Ampere.
-It also plans to spin off its powertrain production and development operations (including internal combustion engines and hybrid systems) into a joint venture company with Geely as co-owner.
+In November 2022, Renault said it plans to spin off the electric car development into a subsidiary company tentatively called Ampère.
+It also plans to spin off its powertrain production and development operations (including internal combustion engines and hybrid systems) into a joint venture company named Horse with Geely as co-owner.

-In January 2023, Renault said it intends to transfer almost 30% of its controlling stake in Nissan to a French trust (pending approval by both companies), reducing its shares with voting rights to a minority 15% and, in doing so, making Nissan shares in Renault to gain voting rights.
+In January 2023, Renault said it intended to transfer almost 30% of its controlling stake in Nissan to a French trust (pending approval by both companies), reducing its shares with voting rights to a minority 15% and, in doing so, making Nissan shares in Renault to gain voting rights.
 The shareholding and voting ratio of both companies is set to be fixed in the future.
-The agreement also includes Nissan investing in Ampere and projects in various markets.
+The agreement also included Nissan investing in Ampere and projects in various markets.
 In February 2023, both companies approved the going-ahead for the shareholding changes.
-Final details and regulatory clearances for the transaction are set to be completed by the first quarter of 2023 and it would be done by the fourth quarter.
+Final details and regulatory clearances for the transaction were set to be completed by the first quarter of 2023 and it would be done by the fourth quarter.
 The companies also approved joint projects and Nissan's Ampere investment.
+The share transfer was completed in November 2023.